What is EchoLink?

 Things to Know

-- Our W7PXL-R node went public July 1, 2020, and is limited to hams who are paid members of the Valley Radio Club for 2019 or 2020, and those whose memberships are currently pending.
+- Our W7PXL-R node went public July 1, 2020, and is limited to hams who are current paid members of the Valley Radio Club and those whose memberships are currently pending.

 - When moving from a home WiFi to the cell network, restart the EchoLink application on your phone.
 Do the same when moving from the cell network to home WiFi.
 There appears to be an issue with the cell phone application when moving between a home wireless network and the cell data network while the EchoLink application is running on your phone.